Use discount code FLR40 at checkout for 20% discount

 Get started now

 If you are a CEO or manager and employ engineers, this course can help your organisation navigate the unprecedented changes to what we used to consider 'normal'.
 We strongly suggest that you enrol a team of engineers in the course.
-We strongly suggest that you offer enrolment in the course and innovative freedom to young top talent in your organisation.
+Sponsors can offer enrolment in the course and innovative freedom to young top talent in your organisation.
 The learning outcomes include working knowledge of the Interdisciplinary Transition Innovation, Management and Engineering (InTIME) Methodology and key strategic analysis tools.
 You will gain confidence in the face of what seem like entrenched positions and impossible problems.
 By the end of the course, you and your organisation will be much more prepared to discover opportunities for transition and to adapt to the future trends in energy and economic downshift.